genesiscommunitysuccess/docs/docs/05_operations/08_artifactory/01_artifact_access.md

 ## Private repositories

-If there are any artifacts that Genesis should build and host, we will create a repository dedicated to that and your user will give you read-write access to that repository.
+In some circumstances, you might want Genesis to build and host artifacts for you.
+Where this occurs, we shall create a repository dedicated to you, and shall give you read-write access to the repository.
 The URL for it will be provided.